Americans L.O.V.E credit cards!

-When you receive your first credit card, the temptation to spend more than you can actually afford can be powerful.
+When you receive your first credit card, and become credit aware, the temptation to spend more than you can actually afford can be powerful.
 The high charges on amounts overdue can quickly spiral out of control.
 Credit card debt can easily get ahead of you, wreaking havoc on your finances and credit score.

 Since they were introduced in the 1950s, the national credit card debt gradually increased as consumers reached for credit cards to cover the cost of everyday living.